S3ak/js-frameworks/module-1/lesson-3/lesson-3-react-bootstrap-and-routing.md

 Now we need something to navigate around the site.
 We are going to use React Router.

+There are a few routing options avalible in the reac eco-system but the most popular is react-router.

 We’ll use code very similar to that found in the quick start guide in the official docs, except we are using it with React Bootstrap components.

 `npm i react-router-dom@6`